How To Determine The Right Vein Treatment For You

 Here are some of the most popular:

-This simple procedure involves your doctor injecting varicose veins with a liquid that scars and, thus, closes the veins.
+This simple procedure involves your doctor injecting varicose veins with a liquid that scars and, thus, close the veins.

-The treatment is quick and painless, and you’ll follow up the procedure by wearing compression stocking.
+The treatment is quick and painless, and you’ll follow up the procedure by wearing a compression stocking.